MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 The **private CDN** within the Office 365 CDN provides fast, secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
 Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.
 The private Office 365 CDN can only be used for SharePoint Online content, and you can only access private CDN assets through redirection from your SharePoint Online tenant.

-The **public CDNs** within the Office 365 CDN are hosted by 3rd-party CDN providers like Akamai and Verizon and Microsoft Azure.
+The **public CDNs** within the Office 365 CDN are hosted by 3rd-party CDN providers like Akamai and Verizon Edgecast.
 Content on a public CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
 Because access to content in a public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.

 For need more information about why to use a CDN or about general CDN concepts, see [Content Delivery Networks](content-delivery-networks.md).